An improved estimator of Shannon entropy with applications to systems with memory: Acknowledgements

 \section{Acknowledgements}

-Partial financial support has been received from MCIN/AEI/10.13039/501100011033 and the Fondo Europeo de Desarrollo Regional (FEDER, UE) through project PACSS (RTI2018-093732-B-C21) and the Mar{\'\i}a de Maeztu Program for units of Excellence in R\&D, grant MDM-2017-0711.
+Partial financial support has been received from MCIN/AEI/10.13039/501100011033 and the Fondo Europeo de Desarrollo Regional (FEDER, UE) through project PACSS (RTI2018-093732-B-C21), APASOS (PID2021-122256NB-C21) and the Mar{\'\i}a de Maeztu Program for units of Excellence in R\&D, grant MDM-2017-0711.